gasawase/BookHarbour/README.md

 ----KNOWN BUGS----

-- for some reason, after you scroll for a bit, the books stop becoming buttons
 - the html is showing up a plain text and i need it to show up with all of its styling and images

 ----NOTES----